popphp/popcorn/README.md

 --------------

-If your web server allows for you to configure custom HTTP methods, Popcorn support that and allow you to register custom HTTP methods with the application.
+If your web server allows for you to configure custom HTTP methods, Popcorn supports that and allows you to register custom HTTP methods with the application.

 ```php
 use Popcorn\Pop;